Naturwissenschaftliche Fakultät II at the Uni Halle-Wittenberg

 Further information provided by the department

-Special features regarding teachingSpecialisation in Condensed Matter in theory and experiment, reflected in the Bachelor's course through optional complementary subjects, in the Master's course through a high proportion made up by an optional specialisation subject (20 CP): Surfaces and Nanostructures, Soft Matter, Photovoltaics or Materials and Functional Materials; In addition, there is medical physics as a full-time degree (BA and MA) as well as computational physics as an integral part of the bachelor's degree in physics; The physics degrees (physics (B and M), medical physics (B and M)), renewable energies and polymer materials science are ACQUINre-accredited
+Special features regarding teachingSpecialisation in Condensed Matter in theory and experiment, reflected in the Bachelor's course through optional complementary subjects, in the Master's course through a high proportion made up by an optional specialisation subject (20 CP): Surfaces and Nanostructures, Soft Matter, Photovoltaics or Materials and Functional Materials; furthermore, Medical Physics is available as a full degree course (B and M) and Computational Physics is firmly anchored in the Bachelor's course in Physics, the Physics courses (Physics (BA and MA), Medical Physics (B and M)) Renewable Energies and Polymer Materials Science (M) have been re-accredited by ACQUIN

 Exchange universities for stay abroadsUni Napoli & Uni Aquila & Uni Palermo, Italien; Uni Groningen & TU Eindhoven, Niederlande; Uni Turku, Finnland; Uni Paris Orsay & Uni Grenoble, Frankreich; Kaunas Uni of Technology, Litauen; Uni del Pais Vasco & Uni Barcelona, Spanien

-Special features regarding the equipmentLiquid and solid-state NMR spectroscopy centre (800, 600, 3x 400, 200 MHz and low-field NMR); Clean room (200m² Kl.
-100, 410m² Kl.
-10000) with high-resolution electron beam lithography, ion beam milling, multifunctional UHV cluster (PLD, organic MBE, magnetron sputtering, electron beam physical vapour deposition), laser interference lithography and other devices; positron spectroscopy using the radiation source ELBE at the Helmholtz Centre Dresden-Rossendorf.
+Special features regarding the equipmentLiquid and solid-state NMR spectroscopy centre (800, 600, 3x 400, 200 MHz and low-field NMR); clean room (200 m² class 100, 410 m² class 10,000) with high resolution electron beam lithography, ion beam milling, multifunctional UHV cluster (PLD, organic MBE, magnetron sputtering, electron beam physical vapour deposition), laser interference lithography and other devices; positron spectroscopy using the radiation source ELBE at the Helmholtz Centre Dresden-Rossendorf.
 Production line for thin-film solar cells.
 Surface spectroscopy.
 Depth profiling, electron microscopy and tomography.

-Other special featuresDifferent key areas, which have been specifically strengthened by the appointment policy in the last 15 years; High degree of interaction between theory and experiment; High degree of networking, which is evidenced by two Collaborative Research Centres and the National Network of Nanostructured Materials; Very intensive cooperation with Max Planck and Fraunhofer Institutes on site and with the local photovoltaic industry; The institute has recently renovated buildings, good infrastructure and modern facilities as well as a large clean room; Very favourable professors/students ratio
+Other special featuresVarious specialisations which have been specifically strengthened due to the appointment policy in the last 15 years; high level of interaction between theory and experiment; high level of networking due to two Collaborative Research Centres (SFBs) and the Federal Network of Nanostructured Materials; very intensive collaboration with Max-Planck and Fraunhofer Institutes on site, as well as with the local photovoltaic industry; the institute has recently renovated buildings, good infrastructure and modern equipment as well as a large clean room; very favourable supervision ratio between professors and students

 Further information on research activitieswww.physik.uni-halle.de/forschung